 The Pollock-Krasner Foundation The Pollock-Krasner Foundation’s dual criteria for grants are recognizable artistic merit and demonstrable financial need, whether professional, personal or both.
 The Foundation’s mission is to aid, internationally, those individuals who have worked as professional artists over a significant period of time.

-2020 Rauschenberg Medical Emergency Grants – The New York Foundation for the Arts (NYFA) has partnered with the Robert Rauschenberg Foundation to administer a new medical emergency grant program called Rauschenberg Emergency Grants.
-This marks the first phase of a program that will be in the tradition of Change, Inc., a non-profit foundation established in 1970 by Robert Rauschenberg to assist professional artists of all disciplines in need.
-Beginning in late May/early June 2020, the program will provide visual and media artists and choreographers with one-time grants of up to $5,000 for medical emergencies.
+Rauschenberg Medical Emergency Grants – The New York Foundation for the Arts (NYFA) has partnered with the Robert Rauschenberg Foundation to administer a new medical emergency grant program called Rauschenberg Emergency Grants.
+The program will provide visual and media artists and choreographers with one-time grants of up to $5,000 for medical emergencies.
 Eligible expenses include, but are not limited to: hospital and doctor bills (including insurance co-pays), tests, physical/occupational therapy, prescription drugs specifically for the emergency medical condition, and emergency dental work.
-Applications will be accepted on an ongoing basis and panels will meet monthly to ensure funds are distributed on a timely basis.

 SMU | Data Arts – We stand in solidarity with arts organizations, their employees, and artists on the front lines of impact from COVID-19, and the community of audience members, donors and grantmakers that support them.
 Capture data that will help to tell the complete story about COVID-19’s direct and indirect effects on finances, operations, and attendance – for free.